danielnv18/blog-old/content/articles/02-drupal-twig.md

 }
 ```

 One thing to have in mind is that that preprocess function will run for all the nodes.
-If you want to run a preprocess function for just one node or one specific content type you only need to follow the same logic of the file suggestions.
+If you want to run a preprocess function for just one node or one specific content type, you only need to follow the same logic of the file suggestions.
 For example, for all the nodes of type article, the function name would be `my_theme_preprocess_node__article.` For all the teasers would be  `my_theme_preprocess_node__teaser` or for the node #1 the function name would be ` my_theme_preprocess_node__1`.
 You get the idea, follow the same logic of the file name suggestions.

 ## Creating more suggestions
 Sometimes the template's recommendations are not enough.
 In that case, you could use the `hook_theme_suggestions_HOOK_alter.` This hook allows you to add an alternative theme function or template name suggestions.
 The `HOOK` part will be replaced by the name of the `THEME HOOK` that appears in the HTML comments.